-In 2013, the Consumer Financial Protection Bureau adopted a rule that implements the ATR/QM provisions of the Dodd-Frank Act.
+In January 2013, the Consumer Financial Protection Bureau adopted a rule that implements the ATR/QM provisions of the Dodd-Frank Act.
+In May and July 2013, the Bureau issued rules amending certain provisions of the January 2013 rule.
 The ATR/QM rule is the subject of this guide.